 So whether you cook with its zest, add it to drinks, use it to add pleasing scents to your special room or your entire home, give it as a gift to friends, relatives or even “Higher Up“, there is no question, that this Citron is the “Hands Down Winner” in the world of exotic, Specialty Citrus.

 When are Buddha’s Hand Citrons available?

-Buddha's Hand Citrons are available intermittently throughout the year.
-However due to their limited quantities that come and go, annual market pricing will also vary from season to season.
+Buddha’s Hand Citrons have a rather short harvesting season.
+They are typically available from September thru February.
+Due to their limited quantities and short season, annual market pricing will also vary from season to season.
 Call Pearson Ranch at 1-888-667-2643 to check on availability.

 A message about the Specialty Citrus we sell...As growers of only the highest quality California Oranges and Pomelos, we understand what “makes the best citrus!”
 We have developed relationships with other talented and wonderful citrus growers around our local area in California, this allows us to obtain only the best and carefully grown specialty citrus anywhere!